tomfaulhaber/clojure/doc/pprint/PrettyPrinting.markdown

 The pretty printer supports two modes: _code_ which has special formatting for special forms and core macros and _simple_ (the default) which formats the various Clojure data structures as appropriate for raw data.
-In the future, the pretty printer will be highly customizable, but right now it is pretty simple.
+In fact, the pretty printer is highly customizable, but basic use is pretty simple.

-All the functions and variables described here are in the clojure.contrib.pprint namespace.
-Using them is as simple as including clojure-contrib.jar to your classpath and adding a (:use clojure.contrib.pprint) to your namespace declarations.
+All the functions and variables described here are in the clojure.pprint namespace.
+Using them is as simple as adding a `(:use clojure.pprint)` to your namespace declarations.
+Or, better practice would be `(:use [clojure.pprint :only (<functions you wish to use>)])`.

 pprint is being developed by Tom Faulhaber (to mail me you can use my first name at my domain which is infolace.com).

-As part of clojure.contrib, the pretty printer is licensed under the [http://opensource.org/licenses/eclipse-1.0.php Eclipse Public License 1.0].
+As with the rest of Clojure, the pretty printer is licensed under the [http://opensource.org/licenses/eclipse-1.0.php Eclipse Public License 1.0].

-clojure.contrib is hosted on google code at [http://code.google.com/p/clojure-contrib/]

 Future development is guided by those using it, so send feedback about what's working and not working for you and what you'd like to see in the